 Dr. Fiedler is originally from Berlin, Germany but she has been living in many other countries throughout her life.
 Her current journey and passion for cathodoluminescence started from traveling in a camper van across Australia for 7 months, which made her fall in love with the country and the lifestyle.
-So, Dr. Fiedler decided to stay another 3.5 years to do her PhD at the University of Technology Sydney in nanophotonics.
+So, Dr. Fiedler decided to stay for another 3,5 years to do her PhD at the University of Technology Sydney in nanophotonics.
 Subsequently, the extensive cathodoluminescence experience from her work at UTS helped her to get a postdoc position in a prestigious nano optics group at the University of Southern Denmark.
 Next to physics, her biggest passion is dressage.
 Other than that, Dr. Fiedler enjoys lots of different sports such as badminton, scuba diving, weightlifting, hiking, boxing.

 It was very reassuring to know that the SPARC system was developed by a trusted and esteemed colleague in our field, rather than being some general-purpose solution in material science.